Knicks rally late, top Pelicans in OT for 6th win in row - WTMJ

 That was the Pelicans’ last highlight for a while.
 New York answered that basket with a 17-2 surge to make it 43-33, pushed the lead to 15 later in the period and got 16 points from Randle in the quarter to take a 57-44 advantage at halftime.

-New Orleans bounced back nicely to forge a 79-all tie going to the final quarter after Williamson slammed down another lob on the fast break with 28 seconds to go.
+New Orleans bounced back nicely in the third, getting 13 points from Bledsoe and outscoring New York 35-22 to forge a 79-all tie going to the final quarter after Williamson slammed down another lob on the fast break with 28 seconds to go.

 TIP-INS